liliwilson/warp-nvim-theme/README.md

 # warp-theme-nvim
-a neovim plugin to import warp terminal themes to neovim.
+a neovim plugin to import warp terminal themes to neovim, using warp's [theme yaml file format](https://docs.warp.dev/appearance/custom-themes).

 ## setup
 ### with a local warp theme file